Ade-Adeleke/KMeans-Clusters/README.md

-# KNN-Clusters
+# KMeans-Clustering

-Using K Nearest Neighbours and Principal Component analysis to find optimum number of clustersin a data set.
+Using KMeans Clustering and Principal Component analysis to find optimum number of clustersin a data set.